 The Carrera Agency Model — People First

-Talent management, with regard to Carrera’s model, is full cycle relationship building.
+Talent management, concerning Carrera’s model, is full-cycle relationship building.
 To match the right person with the right project is equal parts art and skill.
-Most importantly, the match must be a good fit for both the talent and the company, which is based on a myriad of hard and soft skills.
+Most importantly, the match must be a good fit for both the talent and the company, based on a myriad of hard and soft skills.